-3.2.2 Category C Projects: Individual EA
+3.2.2 Electricty Projects Guide - Category C Projects: Comprehensive EA

-As described in the Electricity Projects Regulation, Category C projects are determined to be major projects with the potential for significant net effects.
-These projects require an individual EA and are beyond the scope of the Class EA.
-The required process for a Category C project would be determined through the preparation and approval of Terms of Reference under Part II of the EA Act.
-Category C projects include:
+As described in the Electricity Guide, Category C projects are determined to be major projects with the potential for significant net effects.
+These projects require a comprehensive EA and are not subject to the Class EA.
+The required process for a Category C project would be determined through the preparation and approval of Terms of Reference under Part II.3 of the EA Act.
+The following are category C projects:

-- Development of a new generation facility with a nameplate capacity of 200 MW or more; and - Significant modification of an existing generation facility with a nameplate capacity of 200 MW or more.
+- Establishing a new waterpower facility with a nameplate capacity of 200 MW or more; and - Changing a waterpower facility with a nameplate capacity greater than or equal to 200 MW, if the change would increase the nameplate capacity of the facility by 25 percent or more.